Organized Neighborhoods of Palm Springs: Individuals recognized

-Neighborhoods, USA involvement
+Neighborhoods USA collaboration

-In 2019, Palm Springs hosted the annual Neighborhoods USA "Opening Doors to the Future" conference.
+In 2019, Palm Springs hosted the annual Neighborhoods USA conference, themed "Opening Doors to the Future."
 The event included workshops and presentations focused on leading practices in community engagement and neighborhood development.
+Palm Springs has held federal recognition as a Preserve America community since October 2009, a designation awarded by the Advisory Council of Historic Preservation, in recognition of the city's commitment to heritage preservation and civic engagement.

-Awards
+Neighborhoods USA Awards

 ONE-PS has received recognition from NUSA for several of its programs and initiatives: